 Courtesy of Spontaneous Happiness: Your 8-Week Plan to a Lifetime of Emotional Well-Being.

-Hailed by critics as "generous and heartfelt," "immensely beneficial" and "a comprehensive roadmap for the prized path to true happiness," the book aims to guide readers to peak emotional wellness.
-Dr. Weil's prescription for spontaneous happiness includes lifestyle, behavioral and dietary changes that draw from a vast array of ancient and modern therapies including Ayurveda, acupuncture, herbal medicine, psychotherapy, exercise therapy, mindfulness training, and much more.
+Hailed by critics as "generous and heartfelt," "immensely beneficial" and "a comprehensive roadmap for the prized path to true happiness," the book Spontaneous Happiness aims to guide readers to peak emotional wellness.
+Dr. Weil's prescription includes lifestyle, behavioral and dietary changes that draw from a vast array of ancient and modern therapies including Ayurveda, acupuncture, herbal medicine, psychotherapy, exercise therapy, mindfulness training, and much more.
 He spoke with Brad Lemley.

 What led you to write this book?